Mariner41165/MarinaDelbeevaMobile/README.md

 !Attention

-For security reasons you should provide presonal security token to run the tests on EPAM Mobile Cloud.
-You can get it on mobilecloud.epam.com in users settings.
+To run the tests on EPAM Mobile Cloud person should provide his personal token for security reasons.
+It can be found in users settings on mobilecloud.epam.com.
 Copy the token and paste it in file "project.properties" in the directory src/test/resources/.